stryder-dev/flutter_platform_widgets/README.md

 - Setting `BottomNavigationBar.fixedColor` to anything has no effect.

-- If using the Cupertino widgets it may complain that there is no Material parent when using material widgets further doen the widget tree.
+- If using the Cupertino widgets it may complain that there is no Material parent when using material widgets further doen the widget tree and using MaterialApp.
 If this is the case you need to place `Material` as a child widget

 ```dart
 return PlatformScaffold(